Karl Loewenstein: Denazification

 When World War II ended in 1945 Loewenstein jumped at the opportunity to work as a consultant for the Allied Military Government of Occupied Territories (AMG).
 Loewenstein arrived in occupied Berlin in July 1945 and alongside twenty other lawyers worked for the Legal Division, a US military organ tasked with reforming Germany's legal structure.
 The prominent German jurist Carl Schmitt was immediately targeted by the AMG because the American military governor of occupied Germany Lucius D. Clay ordered that the intellectual masterminds of Nazi Germany should also be bought before the Nuremberg Tribunal.
 Loewenstein was tasked with investigating Schmitt and had him arrested without charges in September 1945.
 Loewenstein impounded Schmitt's book collection for the use by the AMG.
 In November Loewenstein completed the arrest report which attested Schmitt a substantial influence in Nazi Germany and a worldwide reputation as chief ideologist for totalitarian and fascist movements with particular influence in France, Spain, and Latin America.
 An investigating committee cleared Schmitt and he was released in October 1946, only to be summoned to the Nuernberg trials by Ossip K. Flechtheim.
 When interrogated by Robert Kempner before being released again, Schmitt niggled: "There is nothing being brought against me other than what I have written".

-Loewenstein traveled Allied-occupied Germany for 15 months and helped to identify judged, lawyers and law professors that should be banned from contributing to Germany's jurisprudence.
+Loewenstein traveled Allied-occupied Germany for 15 months and helped to identify judges, lawyers and law professors that should be banned from contributing to Germany's jurisprudence.
 As one of only three German lawyers working for the Legal Division, Loewenstein acted as intelligence officer and conducted interviews with members of the German legal profession.
 Loewenstein was called the "pope of denazification" by his colleagues for his efforts to reform the German Bar Association.
 Loewenstein succeeded in making the German Bar independent of political oversight.